 Greedy Heirs Portrayed On Film

 For a humorous take on the family dynamics that often exist when one family member may leave a substantial inheritance to his heirs, see the movie Greedy.
 Featuring an outstanding cast which includes Kirk Douglas, Phil Hartman, and Michael J. Fox, this film reveals many truths about human nature as it relates to inheritance and property.
+It also highlights one of the most common characteristics of greedy heirs which is how they will try to ingratiate themselves to a wealthy testator in hopes of receiving a bequest from the estate.

 What Greedy Heirs May Do When You Die